TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-GIN/readme.md

 ## Install Packages

-These are the external packages for the project: sql driver for mysql, gin and gorm.
-Enter the following command to install it in the project.
+These are the external packages for the project: sql driver for
+- mysql
+- gin
+- gorm

+Enter the following command to install it in the project folder ( GO-GIN ).

 ```
 go get github.com/go-sql-driver/mysql
 go get github.com/gin-gonic/gin